-A23: The Savannah River Basin Comprehensive Study will examine extensive interactions of resources, project purposes, and environmental and social aspects of the entire basin.
+A21: The Savannah River Basin Comprehensive Study will examine extensive interactions of resources, project purposes, and environmental and social aspects of the entire basin.
 This study is required to make changes to the water management plan which are outside of the Corps’ existing Congressionally-assigned authorities.
-Once fully complete, it will provide data and recommendations for extensive changes in water management and water resource allocations for the entire basin.
-The study represents a joint endeavor between the Corps and the states of Georgia and South Carolina.
+Once fully complete, it will provide data and recommendations for changes in water management and water resource allocations for the entire basin.
+The study represents a joint endeavor between the Corps, the states of Georgia and South Carolina and The Nature Conservancy.
 Funding is cost-shared between the federal government and the states (non-federal sponsors).

 The first portion of the Comp Study was completed in 2006 at a cost of $1.8 million.
 This portion included a water supply survey, a flow dataset and a computer model for the Savannah River Basin to show how changes to operations affect reservoir levels and downstream conditions.
 This portion also included the 2006 Environmental Assessment that updated the Corps’ 1989 Drought Plan for the Savannah River Basin in response to a new drought of record from 1998-2002.
 This portion of the Comp Study was crucial in updating the drought plan and reducing outflows earlier in drought at drought levels 1 and 2 — keeping more water in the reservoirs while still meeting downstream needs.

-The next portion of the Comprehensive Study will focus on updates to the Drought Plan using data gathered during the last drought of record (2007-2009).
+The next portion of the Comprehensive Study will focus on updates to the Drought Plan using data gathered during the last drought of record (2011-2013).
 It will not result in wide-sweeping changes to pool allocations or outflows; it will only consider improvements and refinements of drought operations.
 Results of this portion of the study would guide long-term changes to the Corps’ Drought Plan.
+The third portion has yet to be accomplished and will involve gathering more data.
 The Corps continues to work closely with officials from Georgia and South Carolina to resume the Comprehensive Study.
 The states identified their desire for a more extensive update on the Drought Plan as their top priority.
-The federal portion of the funds to pay for the extensive update on the Drought Plan is available and ready to use.

-A24: Although there are numerous theories about drought cycles, based on historic data, there is no reliable method for forecasting drought.
-Federal climate forecasters give us a range of probabilities, but weather patterns have changed quickly.
+A22: Although there are numerous theories about drought cycles, based on historic data, there is no reliable method for forecasting drought.
+Federal climate forecasters give us a range of probabilities, but weather patterns can change quickly.
 For example, the severe drought that extended to the end of 2008 was predicted to last several months longer but ended in early 2009 with a dramatic increase in rain and swift recovery in the reservoirs.

-A27: HEC Res-Sim is a reservoir simulation model developed by the Hydrologic Engineering Center of the Corps of Engineers.
+A25: HEC Res-Sim is a reservoir simulation model developed by the Hydrologic Engineering Center of the Corps of Engineers.
 This computer program allows us to simulate the reservoir system, apply different operating rules, and determine the impacts to various project purposes.
 The Savannah District currently uses Res-Sim in a planning mode rather than a real-time operating mode.
-Res-Sim will be one of the models used in the Savannah River Basin Comprehensive Study (the “comp study”) to evaluate changes to reservoir operations.
+Res-Sim is one of the models used in the Savannah River Basin Comprehensive Study (the “comp study”) to evaluate changes to reservoir operations.

-Q28: The Corps recently proposed a change to our understanding of actions it would take during Drought Level 4.
+Q26: The Corps proposed a change to our understanding of actions it would take during Drought Level 4.
 What are the results of this Environmental Assessment?

 The Savannah District, in conjunction with the public, and state and federal natural resource agencies, completed an Environmental Assessment (EA) addressing this issue in October 2011.
 This EA supports a Finding of No Significant Impact (FONSI) and clarifies actions to be taken in the unlikely event that drought conditions reach this unprecedented level.
 The primary focus of this EA was to clarify Drought Level 4 operations with the intent on preserving drinking water supply for the greatest population of basin residents.